messDiv/MESS/docs/inference.rst

 statistics that contribute less than 5% of information to the final model.
 This method is simply for visualization.
-Here you can see that the shape of the abundance distributions (as quantified by the first 4 hill numbers) and the standard deviation of nucleotide diversity (pi) within the local community are the most important summary statistics for differentiating between the different community assembly models.
+Here you can see that the shape of the abundance distributions (as quantified by the first 4 Hill numbers) and the standard deviation of nucleotide diversity (pi) within the local community are the most important summary statistics for differentiating between the different community assembly models.